 Imagine it’s your first day at the new school.
-Your are not really the self-confident; bravery type of a person.
+Your don’t have much history of taking over initiative and speaking in public.
 It takes a lot of courage and strength to face this new situation.
 During one the classes you decide to give it a shot and try to answer the teacher’s question.
 The answer it wrong.
 The whole class, including the teacher makes fun of you, they say you should try harder next time.
 Despite this situation you try one more time during the next day.
 You think you know the answer, you try hard to make a good impression on teach and new fellow classmates.
 Again the answer is wrong.
 Both teacher and class tease you, make fun of you and criticize you.
-How do you feel now?
 Would you ever try again?
-Would you have the courage to face such situation?
+Would you have the courage to face such situation again?
 How many times would you try again if the reaction of the class and the teacher remained the same?
 Even being perfectly prepared would you risk?

-Okay, now imagine how a dog with low self-confidence feels when he is criticized for his efforts.
-It is exactly the same situation as the one described above.
-You do not need physical coercion to dampen someone’s enthusiasm.
+Okay, now imagine a dog with history of punishment, negative reinforcement, extinction behaves in the similar scenario .
+It is going to be exactly the same situation as the one described above.
+You do not need physical coercion to dampen someone’s enthusiasm to offer behaviors, this discretionary effort.
 No reward marker, failure marker, punishment marker, or any form of verbal correction is sometimes enough.

 That is why “wrong decision is better than no decision” is my motto for dog training.
 I believe that any decision, even the wrong one is better than no decision at all.
-Not confident dogs with long history of R- or Punishment should take over the initiatives in work; I want them to make their own decisions in training without the fear of consequences.
+Especially for dogs with long history of R- or Punishment should take over the initiatives in work.
+I want them to make their own decisions in training, without the risk of aversive consequences.

 So next time your dog offers something on his own, think for a second how would you like to be treated in his place.
-What response would boost your confidence and do this to your dog.
+What response would boost your response and do exactly the same to your dog.

 Believe me it will pay in future!